Frankjacobslab/ChIP-seq/README.md

 # ChIP-seq
 #### *Elise van Bree* - **The Frank Jacobs Lab**

+## CAUTION
+Probably there is a mistake in this pipeline.
+Will try to fix it and put an updated version on her some day...

 ## Aim:
 Map paired-end Illumina ChIP-seq data on the human genome, build hg19.